valory-xyz/autonolas-tokenomics-solana/README.md

 ```
 solana logs -v --url localhost GUGGHzwC8wEKY3g7QS38YmoS8t5Q2faWAGAfxDK2bXbb
 solana logs -v --url localhost whirLbMiicVdio4qvUfM5KAg6Ct8VwpYzGff3uctyCc
 ```

-If the `@programId` in nft_token.sol does not match with the deployed one, update it and re-run
+If the `@programId` in liquidity_lockbox.sol does not match with the deployed one, update it and re-run
 ```
 anchor build
 ```